asnead/saml_sso/README.md

-okta-samples
+Okta Samples
 ============

-Sample web application to show how to integrate with Okta
+This repository has a collection of web applications in different languages and frameworks to show how to integrate with Okta.